donmccurdy/tweakpane-plugin-thumbnail-list/README.md

-# Tweakpane plugin template
+# Tweakpane thumbnail list plugin
-Plugin template of an input binding for [Tweakpane][tweakpane].

-# For plugin developers
-TODO: Delete this section before publishing your plugin.
+[Tweakpane][tweakpane] plugin for selecting from a thumbnail list.

 ## Quick start